Arup3201/techlearn/clanguage/rpc/README.md

 - `svc_create()`: creates a server handle and specifies which procedure to dispatch when client makes a call to the server
 - `clnt_call()`: calls the remote procedure to send request to server

+### Building RPC application using high-level interface

+Let's build an RPC application that will list the directories of a remote machine.
+To build this, we need a program that will list the directories locally then we need to register this procedure as remote procedure which could be called from other clients.
+Then in the client side we need to call the remote procedure and pass the arguments.

+So let's start by writing the code for listing local directories.

+In the local listing directory program - we use an char array to store the result of the directory traversal.
+It is in the form of a string where directories are seperated by new lines.
+[Local procedure to list the directory structure](./high-level-interface/read_dir.c).

+This local procedure will be converted to remote procedure.
+For now we will use a simple c program that use this function to list down the directories.
+[Program that uses read_dir](./high-level-interface/lls.c).